 Pay and display parking is available along Prince of Wales Road but please be aware that spaces are limited during term-time.
 There is a designated parking space directly outside the Museum for registered disabled visitors, and lift and ramp access is available for wheelchair users.
 If you are planning to visit during the week in term-time it may be possible to arrange a permit for parking outside the museum - please email us.
 At weekends and in the vacations you may be able to park outside the museum in any case.

-For public transport users, the 'D' bus service runs at regular intervals between the University and the city centre; if travelling from the city centre get off the bus by the Queen's Building.
-The University is just a short walk from both Exeter St David's and Exeter Central Stations.
+For public transport users, the 'UNI' bus service runs at regular intervals between the University and the city centre; if travelling from the city centre get off the bus by the Queen's Building.
+The University is just a short walk from both Exeter St David's (lthough this is uphill) and Exeter Central Stations.

 A more detailed map of the University campus can be found on the University of Exeter website.